MrsHan23/code2seq/README.md

 -----------------

 This implementation includes comments when preprocessing the datasets.
 Additionally, stopword removal and TF-IDF are used to transform the content of the comments.
+TF-IDF extracts a certain number of relevant keywords from the comments.

 The main changes are made to the `JavaExtractor` classes:
 - `FunctionVisitor`: gets all comments in a method and passes them to a `LeavesCollectorVisitor` instance.